Deployment

 replicaCount: 3

-Autoscaling leverages Horizontal Pod Autoscaler to automatically scale your application based on CPU utilization.
+Autoscaling utilizes the Horizontal Pod Autoscaler to automatically scale an app up and down based on CPU usage.

 autoscaling: